jean-pierreBoth/edgecluster/README.md

 # h-clustering

 This crate is dedicated to recent k-median (hierarchical) clustering.
-It is related to the crate [coreset](https://crates.io/crates/hnsw_rs) as it provides efficient approximate clustering but in a different context.
+It is related to the crate [coreset](https://crates.io/crates/coreset) as it provides efficient approximate clustering but in a different context.
+It also uses sub-crates of *coreset* such as the implementation of Normalized Information to assess cluster merit.

 For now we implement: